jeffpar/mandelbot/README.md

 Operation
 ---------

-Mandelbots are instantiated in a Jekyll Markdown document, like the [INDEX.md](INDEX.md) home page, using the [viewport](_includes/viewport.html) include file:
+Mandelbots are instantiated in a Jekyll Markdown document, like the [home page](INDEX.md), using the [viewport](_includes/viewport.html) include file:

 	{% include viewport.html id="mandelbot1" width="200" height="200" %}